graphhopper/graphhopper-ios/graphhopper-ios-sample/README.md

 #### Import Data

-For the routing to work, you need to import graph data.
 The Xcode project has a reference to the graph data at *graphhopper-ios/graphhopper/graph-data.osm-gh*.

-You can import a sample graph by running this command in Terminal:
+You can import a sample graph by running this command in Terminal (while in the root of [graphhopper-ios-sample](https://github.com/clns/graphhopper-ios/tree/master/graphhopper-ios-sample)):

 ```sh
 ./graphhopper-ios-sample/import-sample.sh